 No Batch Numbers

 A COA without a batch/lot number is useless.
-You can't verify it corresponds to your purchase.
+You cannot verify it corresponds to your purchase.
 It could be a COA from a single good batch applied to everything they sell.

 Purity Claims Without Chromatograms

 A number without the supporting data is just a claim.
-If a vendor says "99% purity" but doesn't show the HPLC trace, you're taking their word for it.
+If a vendor says "99% purity" but does not show the HPLC trace, you are taking their word for it.

 In-House Testing Only

-COAs from the vendor's own lab are inherently less trustworthy than third-party testing.
+COAs from the vendor own lab are inherently less trustworthy than third-party testing.
 The best vendors use independent labs like Janssen, Intertek, or university analytical chemistry departments.

 Old Dates

-A COA from 2 years ago doesn't tell you much about today's product.
-Peptides degrade.
+A COA from 2 years ago does not tell you much about current product quality.
+Peptides degrade, synthesis processes change, and raw material suppliers shift.
 Look for recent testing dates, ideally within the last 6 months.

 Third-Party vs. First-Party COAs